-In the game, the Gravity Gun is a lot finickier when trying to pick up items compared to the final Gravity Gun, but it is otherwise the same as the final.
+In the prototype, the Gravity Gun's primary fire can be used to directly damage any enemy.
+The final game restricts this to small enemies such as Headcrabs only.
+It is also a lot finickier when trying to pick up items compared to the final Gravity Gun, but is otherwise the same.

-The "super" Gravity Gun texture is not in this prototype.
+The "super" Gravity Gun is not implemented in this prototype.

 A texture for an earlier Gravity Gun model can be found in the Gravity Gun's texture folder.

 |Final texture||Earlier Gravity Gun texture|